 For the credit loss calculating purposes, the loss of the financial asset defaults is measured.
-The loss on consumer loans is assessed collectively according to segments and business loans according to individual scenarios.
+The loss on retail loans is assessed collectively according to segments and business loans according to individual scenarios.

-LGD is the magnitude of the likely loss if there is a default.
-The Bank estimates LGD parameters based on the history of recovery rates of claims against defaulted counterparties.
-Loans are grouped by the default years and repaid exposure is linked to each group.
-LGD is calculated on a discounted cash flow basis using an effective interest rate as the discounting factor.
+LGD represents the magnitude of the likely loss in the event of default.
+The Bank estimates LGD parameters based on the historical recovery rates of claims against defaulted counterparties.
+Defaulted clients are grouped per each month of default event and respective repaid exposures are linked to each group.
+Future recoveries are forecasted based on monthly historical average growth rate of recoveries.
+LGD is then computed by discounting both historical and projected future cash flows, using an applicable effective interest rate as the discounting factor.

 Exposure at Default (EAD) represents the expected exposure in the event of default.
 The EAD for financial assets is its gross carrying amount at the time of default.
 The Bank differentiates EAD on a product basis.
 For Collateralized and Uncollateralized loans EAD is calculated based on average remaining maturity of these products, for every year separately.
 Bank assumes, that mid-year is the point of default (month 6), meaning that payments were made during first three months (month 3) and exposure becomes overdue starting from the fourth month.
-EAD for Credit cards is stated to be 100% of the disbursed amounts.
-EAD for Online loans - is 100% for the whole portfolio at the reporting date as these products are short-term by its nature.